NNeshz/meetzeen/README.md

 ![Screenshot del proyecto](./Screenshot.png)

-This is a meetzeen for a NextJS + Elysia + Better Auth + Supabase project.
+This is a template for a NextJS + Elysia + Better Auth + Supabase project.
 It uses the following technologies:

 - [NextJS](https://nextjs.org/) for the frontend
 - [Elysia](https://elysiajs.com/) for the backend